karttur/setup-ide/_posts/2017/2017-12-27-install-anaconda.md

 ### Download and install Anaconda

 Anaconda is a free platform for scientific Python.
 To download Anaconda, visit the [Anaconda homepage](https://www.anaconda.com), and look for the download link.
 In the download page, find the distribution (e.g. Windows, Linux, macOS) and the Python version (e.g. 2.X or 3.X) that you need.
-I use Python 2.7, but the day I find the strength I will change to 3.x.
+Since I wrote the original post (December 2017) I have switched from Python 2.7 to 3.7.
 Download the graphical installer, unless you feel comfortable with the command line version.

 Open Anaconda installation package (<span class='file'>.pkg</span>) by double clicking.
 If you are denied installing, you need to bypass the macOS security settings.
 Go via the mac main menu, click the apple (absolute top left of the computer screen), select <span class='finder'>System Preferences...</span>.
 In the top row of the <span class='tab'>System Preferences</span> window, click the Security & Privacy icon.
 In the window that opens, under the <span class='tab'>General</span> tab (usually in front by default), you should see a paragraph towards the bottom:
 ```